Other Integrations

 const pageHtml = await renderToHtml(Page)

-// We have control over the entire HTML
+// We control the entire HTML

 return escapeInject`<html>